BkR Finale: BATTLE FOR BROOKLYN w/ Director Michael Galinsky

 Each film in the series, to be screened for one night only at The New Parkway Theater at 474 24th Street in Oakland, will deal with the themes of gentrification & development in communities much like Brooklyn.
 Within those themes is a conversation about race & class in a city undergoing a startling transformation.
 In order to cultivate a rich conversation about the above issues, a discussion led by a panel of regional activists, scholars, and civic leaders will accompany the screenings.

-Top Ten Social's organizational goal is to push the cultural, artistic and intellectual envelope of Afro-futurist urban expression and create sustainable models through innovative events like their Speaker Series, Performance Series, "The Gods Must Be Crazy" revival, "Wonder-Full" party and "Fela!
-In Oakland" concert.
+Top Ten Social's organizational goal is to push the cultural, artistic and intellectual envelope of Afro-futurist urban expression and create sustainable models through innovative events like our Speaker Series, Performance Series, and some of the best parties in the Bay Area!

 Our mission encompasses informative and educational approaches to cultural entertainment, which recognize ancestry while updating tradition, and build up the spiritual, mental and economic health of urban communities.